 - whether or not they smoke

-In addition, premiums may vary depending on if a person chooses a standard or a high-deductible policy.
+In addition, premiums may vary depending on whether a person chooses a standard or a high deductible policy.

-The U.S. government’s Medigap policy finder tool can help a person compare the costs for Medigap plans, and find a policy online.
-The search tool is based on a person’s zip code to show plans in their area.
+This Medigap policy finder tool can help a person compare the costs of Medigap plans and find a policy online.
+The search tool is based on a person’s ZIP code to show plans in their area.

 Insurance companies must offer a policy at the best available rate, regardless of the person’s health status.
-An online tool offered by the State Health Insurance Assistance Program (SHIP) can offer advice on various plans and costs.
+An online tool offered by the State Health Insurance Assistance Program can provide advice on various plans and costs.

-Medigap plans are renewable, which means the company offering the plan cannot cancel a person’s Medigap policy as long as the person pays the premiums, even if the person has health problems.
+Medigap plans are renewable, which means that the company offering them cannot cancel a person’s Medigap policy as long as they pay the premiums — even if they have health problems.

-Premiums for Medigap plans depend on several factors including age, gender, marital status, where a person lives, and if they smoke.
+Premiums for Medigap plans depend on several factors, including a person’s age, gender, marital status, location, and smoking status.